Banking · Personal & Corporate · Serbia Updated June 2026

 Personal Bank Account

-A personal current account in Serbia gives you the financial infrastructure for daily life — receiving salary or income, paying rent and utilities, accessing ATMs, and managing RSD and foreign currency in one place.
+A personal current account gives you the financial infrastructure for daily life — salary, rent, utilities, ATMs, and RSD plus foreign currency in one place.
 Required for anyone living and working in Serbia long-term.

-• Multi-currency — hold EUR, USD, GBP, CHF, and RSD in one account
+• Multi-currency — EUR, USD, GBP, CHF, and RSD in one account

-• Debit card — Visa or Mastercard, usable internationally
+• Visa or Mastercard debit card, usable internationally

-• Online and mobile banking in English (major banks)
+• Online and mobile banking in English at major banks

 • International SWIFT transfers — send and receive globally

-• Required for salary receipt if employed in Serbia
+• Required for salary if employed in Serbia

 • Useful for property purchase and rental payments